tewhatuora/api-standards/docs/api-development/Asynchronous APIs/01-Introduction.md

 A key indicator to interoperability within digital health is the ease and efficiency in which data sharing can occur across multiple distributed systems within the sector.
 Utilising event-driven, Asynchronous API architectures can significantly enhance interoperability by providing sector API Consumers with:

 - **Realtime communication** - when an update or event occurs in one domain, the relevant information can be shared with interested API consumers in realtime
-- **Decoupled systems** - each API Provider and Consumer can operate independently, so changes to integrated systems generally do not require other systems to be aware fo change
+- **Decoupled systems** - each API Provider and Consumer can operate independently, so changes to integrated systems generally do not require other systems to be aware of change
 - **Scalability** - a large number of new API Providers or Consumers can be added without any performance impacts or changes in message publishing
 - **Elimination of polling** - unlike REST APIs that rely on polling to check for updates, Asynchronous APIs eliminate the need for constant polling, as systems are instead notified when events that interest them occur
 - **Unified records** - when updates to information such as a patient's record occurs, each system with a copy of this can immediately receive the updated information, which can enhance patient care and outcomes